 Resipole Farm Holiday Park does not currently have a scheme allowing people to pay in this way.
 We ask that the management fees be paid in full by March 31st.
 Rates are due by September 30th.

-Every Scottish holiday park has the operational expenses attributed to ‘rates’ such as business rates, water charges, sewage costs, bin collections etc. Many holiday parks in Scotland choose to claim back these costs by incorporating the amount in the management fees.
+Every Scottish holiday park has the operational expenses attributed to ‘rates’ such as local authority rates, water charges, sewage costs, bin collections etc. Many holiday parks in Scotland choose to claim back these costs by incorporating the amount in the management fees.
 Resipole Farm Holiday Park prefers to separate them out so people have an idea of where their money is going and it also enables people to spread the payment of their annual costs.

 Gas & Electric

 16. What type of gas does Resipole Farm Holiday Park use?

 Resipole Farm Holiday Park has a large LPG gas tank on site with piped gas directly to every holiday home.
 This is cheaper, less unsightly and more convenient than bottles.
 Each holiday home has it’s own individual gas meter which is read and billed for 3 times a year by the holiday park.
 As of January 2020 the price per cubic metre is £2.99 (inc VAT).